-For collard greens, candied yams, cranberry sauce, Pinot Noir from Santa Barbara, California, Santa Barbara work best.
+For collard greens, candied yams, cranberry sauce, Pinot Noir from Santa Barbara, California works best.
 The Cha List Recommendation: Au Bon Climat 2016 Santa Barbara County.
 Tasting Notes: Pinots from southern California higher in ripe fruit will get more cherry, and cranberry notes, and fresh greens.
 For mac and cheese, mashed potatoes and gravy and stuffing, Natural Chardonnay from Napa Valley are a must.
 The Cha List Recommendation: Donkey & Goat Linda Vista 2017 aged 8 months in French Oak.
 Tasting Notes: Nice slight creamy texture that goes well with buttery and breaded dishes.

 Sweet Potato and Pecan Pie

 Classic desserts call for a classic pairing.
 Amontillado Sherry, a fortified wine from Jerez, Spain is a smooth combination.
 The Cha List Recommendation: Bodegas Alvear NV.
 Tasting: Notes: Perfect nutty, saline, and caramel character.